KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

 #### Thread-unsafe with type hints

 What else can we do?
 Well, if we don't care about thread safety, we can switch to `unsynchronized-mutable` fields to avoid concurrency overhead.
 We can also switch to Java primitives and arrays with type hints.
+(The `val` field was also removed, since it's redundant to the `children` index.)

 ```clojure
 (deftype AlphabetTrieNode [^:unsynchronized-mutable terminates?